YugabyteDB-Samples/yugastore-java/README.md

 $ ./mvnw com.google.cloud.tools:jib-maven-plugin:build -Dimage=nchandrappa/cart-microservice
 ```

+Note: Update docker image id to reflect the docker repository of your choice.

 To run the app on your local Minikube, you need to first install YugaByte DB, create the necessary tables, start each of the microservices and finally the React UI.

 ## Running the app on Minikube

-Make sure you have built the docker images as described above and you're in the yugastore-java base directory.
+Make sure you have built the docker images as described above and you're in the `yugastore-java` base directory.
 Now do the following steps.

 ## verify if minikube in running